Massive Choice, Ample Tasks (MaChAmp): A Toolkit for Multi-task Learning in NLP: Introduction

 \section{Introduction}

-Multi-task learning (MTL)~\cite{caruana1993,caruana1997} has developed into a standard repertoire in NLP.
-It allows for learning tasks in parallel in neural networks~\cite{caruana1993} while leveraging the benefits of sharing parameters.
-The shift---or the ``tsunami''~\cite{manning2015computational}---of deep learning in NLP has facilitated the wide-spread use of MTL since the seminal work by~\newcite{collobert2011natural}, which has lead to a multi-task learning ``wave''~\cite{ruder-plank-2018-strong} in NLP.
+Multi-task learning (MTL)~\cite{caruana1993,caruana1997} has developed into a standard repertoire in natural language processing (NLP).
+It enables neural networks to learn tasks in parallel~\cite{caruana1993} while leveraging the benefits of sharing parameters.
+The shift---or ``tsunami''~\cite{manning2015computational}---of deep learning in NLP has facilitated the wide-spread use of MTL since the seminal work by~\newcite{collobert2011natural}, which has led to a multi-task learning ``wave''~\cite{ruder-plank-2018-strong} in NLP.
 It has since been applied to a wide range of NLP tasks, developing into a viable alternative to classical pipeline approaches.
-This includes early adoption in Recurrent Neural Network type of models, e.g.~\cite{lazaridou-etal-2015-combining,chrupala-etal-2015-learning,plank-etal-2016,sogaard2016deep,hashimoto-etal-2017-joint}, to the use of several unsupervised multi-task objectives to train BERT-like Language Models~\cite{devlin-etal-2019-bert} and ultimately, their combination in (low) supervised data regimes to fine-tune contextualized word embeddings with supervised objectives~\cite{sanh2019hierarchical}.

-The key idea of language model pre-training and contextual embeddings~\cite{howard-ruder-2018-universal,peters-etal-2018-deep,devlin-etal-2019-bert} is to pre-train rich representation on large quantities of monolingual or multilingual text data.
-Taking these representations as starting point has lead to enormous improvements across a wide variety of NLP problems.
-Effective models emerged for many languages and tasks~\cite{hashimoto-etal-2017-joint,kondratyuk-straka-2019-75,sanh2019hierarchical,hu2020xtreme}.
-MTL comes in many flavours, based on the type of sharing, the weighting of losses, and the design and relations of tasks and layers.
+This includes early adoption in Recurrent Neural Network models, e.g.~\cite{lazaridou-etal-2015-combining,chrupala-etal-2015-learning,plank-etal-2016,sogaard-goldberg-2016-deep,hashimoto-etal-2017-joint}, to the use of large pre-trained language models with multi-task objectives~\cite{radford2019language,devlin-etal-2019-bert}.
+MTL comes in many flavors, based on the type of sharing, the weighting of losses, and the design and relations of tasks and layers.
 In general though, outperforming single-task settings remains a challenge~\cite{martinez-alonso-plank-2017-multitask,clark-etal-2019-bam}.
-For an overview of MTL in NLP we refer to~\cite{ruder2017overview}.
+For an overview of MTL in NLP we refer to~\newcite{ruder2017overview}.

+As a separate line of research, the idea of language model pre-training and contextual embeddings~\cite{howard-ruder-2018-universal,peters-etal-2018-deep,devlin-etal-2019-bert} is to pre-train rich representation on large quantities of monolingual or multilingual text data.
+Taking these representations as a starting point has led to enormous improvements across a wide variety of NLP problems.
+Related to MTL, recent research effort focuses on fine-tuning contextualized embeddings on a variety of tasks with supervised objectives~\cite{kondratyuk-straka-2019-75,sanh2019hierarchical,hu2020xtreme}.